HicaroD/Valorant-Stats/README.md

 ## Goal
 Learn more about Web Scraping with BeautifulSoup and Requests libraries.
-I'm using both libraries to extract informations of a website called tracker.gg/valorant
+I'm using both libraries to extract informations from a website called tracker.gg/valorant

 That's just for educational purposes and nothing more!